-WHAT MAKES THIS RECIPE STAND OUT FROM TRADITIONAL ONES:
+WHAT MAKES THIS VEGAN GINGERBREAD COOKIE RECIPE STAND OUT:

 - NO CHILLING REQUIRED!
 Unlike classic gingerbread cookie recipes where you need to chill the dough, this recipe is pretty quick and convenient because you don’t have to do that.
 Just roll it out, cut out the cookies and bake!
 It’s a HUGE timesaver!
 How many of us actually have a couple of hours to spare to wait for the dough to chill??